zaphosting/docs/docs/dedicated-linux-ssl.md

 ```

 :::tip
-One of thse most common web root location is `/var/www/html`.
+One of these most common web root location is `/var/www/html`.
 You could also do this for web servers such as Nginx or Apache in cases where you wish to utilise the web server, without having automatic server block adjustments like the native plugins provide.
 :::

 </TabItem>